divelab/DIG/dig/xgraph/XGNN/Readme.md

 In "gnn.py" we provide an example showing the training of GNNs, and then the trained GNNs become the model to be explained.

-Our data and checkpoint are available upon request.
+Our data and checkpoint are available (https://drive.google.com/drive/u/2/folders/1To5IQa-3H_m48OwhJzEhIwz1swnHcOoz).

 ## The XGNN Algorithm